 Other Black History Month events include:

 - UNM Africana Studies Day in Hobbs, Saturday, Feb.
 6, 1 p.m., Booker T. Washington Elementary School, Hobbs, New Mexico.
 View flyer here.

 - “A Message to Youth: From Pain to Power.”
 Sunday, Feb.
 28, 4 p.m., UNM Continuing Education Building auditorium.
 Daniel Beaty shares his journey – growing up with a father who was a heroin addict and dealer and a brother addicted to crack cocaine – and how he discovered his purpose.
 Beaty has appeared on HBO’s “Def Poetry Jam” and BET’s “106 & Park.”
 View flyer here.

 - Black History Poster Presentations by students in kindergarten through 12th grade, Sunday, Feb.
 28, 3:30-6 p.m., UNM Continuing Education Building.
 View flyer here.

 - Black Cultural Conference, “Many Roads, One Destination,” Thursday, March 4-Saturday, March 6, presented by UNM African American Student Services, UNM Africana Studies Program and the Office of African American Affairs.

-- Onyx Knowledge Bowl and Community Service, Saturday, March 6 from 10 am to 12 noon, UNM SUB.
+- Onyx Knowledge Bowl and Community Service, Saturday, March 6 from 10 AM to 12 noon, UNM SUB.
 Students will display their Africana Studies knowledge to win UNM Bookstore certificates.
-Student also donated and delivered canned goods to Roadrunner FoodBank.
+Students also donated and delivered canned goods to Roadrunner FoodBank.
 View flyer here and photos of the winners donating here.